 This is a very brief very simplified overview of the tax requirements of non-doms living in the UK.
 For more detailed information, please read our detailed guide to the non-dom tax requirements of residents in the UK.

 How can a free tax consultation via Experts for Expats help US expats?

-We work with accountants and tax advisers in the UK who have extensive experience and understanding of the US tax system for US expats living in the UK.
-While the consultation is designed to answer general questions US expats may have, the adviser will ultimately be able to assist any US expat in the UK who needs to:
+We work with accountants and tax specialists in the UK who have extensive experience and understanding of the US tax system for US expats living in the UK.
+While the consultation is designed to briefly discuss your situation, the adviser will ultimately be able to offer paid professional services to assist any US expat needing to:

 - Identify their US compliance and filing requirements

 - Prepare and complete US Federal and State tax returns

 - Manage the timing of UK and US tax payments and other foreign tax credit planning

 - Understand how to apply rights and opportunities under the UK/US double tax agreements